financial crisis: All the Devils Are Here by Bethany McLean and Joe Nocera

 Fannie Mae and Freddie Mac

 Back in our nation’s capital, two institutions unfamiliar to most of the American public found themselves in the middle of the maelstrom: the two quasi-private mortgage repositories, Fannie Mae and Freddie Mac.
 Don’t feel sorry for them, though, because, to cop a phrase from an earlier practitioner of misdirection, “mistakes were made.”
 The leadership of both institutions grabbed at opportunities to make a quick buck.
-They succeeded, for a time, but only until the profits disappeared — and we taxpayers are now footing the bill to the tune of hundreds of billions of dollars.
+They succeeded, for a time, but only until the profits disappeared—and we taxpayers paid the bill to the tune of hundreds of billions of dollars.

 George W. Bush